aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

 #### Instructions:
 1. **Installation:**
-   - **Objective:** Install QUAST using different methods to familiarize yourself with software installation and environment management in bioinformatics.
+   - **Objective:** Install QUAST using the simplest method to familiarize yourself with software installation and environment management in bioinformatics.
    - **Conda Installation:**
      - Use the Conda package manager to install QUAST on your local or server machine.
 Conda can simplify software installation and manage dependencies effectively.
      - Provide a detailed summary of the installation process, including any conda commands used.
-   - **Source Installation:**
-     - Install QUAST directly from its source code.
-This method can offer more control over the installation process and is a common approach when specific versions or customizations are needed.
-     - Document the steps taken to download the source code, compile the program, and any dependencies you needed to install manually.
-   - **FastQUAST Installation:**
-     - Install fastQUAST via bioconda, a faster version of QUAST designed for quick assessments.
-     - Note any differences in the installation process compared to standard QUAST.

 2. **Running QUAST:**
    - **Objective:** Execute QUAST to analyze the quality of the downloaded genomes and understand the implications of various parameters and options.